allan-tulane/sp22-recitation-04-Kirby12138/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**

+**Answer:** This count-word function is completely sequential, i.e., it has to go thorugh every for loop steps.
+Such struture leaves no sapce for parallelism.

 ## Part 2: Sentiment analysis